virgesmith/UKCensusAPI/README.md

 ### Interactive Query

-The first thing users may want to do is an interactive query where the user simply specifies the name of a census table.
-The script will then iterate over the categories within the table , prompting the user to select the categories and values they are interested in.
+The first thing users may want to do is an interactive query.
+All you need to do is specify the name of a census table.
+The script will then iterate over the categories within the table, prompting you user to select the categories and values you're interested in.

-The user is then prompted to (optionally) specify a geography for the data - a geographical region and a resolution.
+Once done you'll be prompted to (optionally) specify a geography for the data - a geographical region and a resolution.

-Finally, if the user has specified the geography, the script will ask the user if they want to  download the data.
+Finally, if you've specified the geography, the script will ask if you want to download (and cache) the data immediately.

-The script will then produce the following files:
+The script then produces the following files:

 - a json file containing the table metadata
 - python and R code snippets that build the query and call this package to download the data